 However, if you just want to jump to the best mattress for back pain recommendations click here.

-- Lightweight sleepers may experience back pain if their mattress is too firm and provides too much pushback on their spine.
+- Lightweight sleepers may experience back pain if their mattress is too firm or provides too much pushback on their spine.

 Sleeping position also plays an important role here.

-- Side sleepers represent 74% of the sleeping population and generally need more contour and hug from a mattress than back or stomach sleepers.
+- Side sleepers represent 86% of the sleeping population (based on our 2025 survey of 70,000 sleepers) and generally need more contour and hug from a mattress than back or stomach sleepers.

 Most sleepers who struggle with back pain will want to go with a medium-firm feel (a 6 out of 10 on our firmness scale).
 While research is limited, there have been several studies that indicate a medium-firm or slightly firm feel is the best mattress for back pain (National Library of Medicine, Sleep Health, and Harvard Health).